YTeyddie22/space-app/README.md

 # space-app
-This is an app that uses NASA API
+This is an app created by react and node used for showing launches, upcoming launches and history of launch missions